macovaseas/ProCache/README.md

 - [ ] **HunyuanVideo:** We plan to add ProCache-style acceleration for **HunyuanVideo** (text-to-video) in a future release.

+## Acknowledgement

+ProCache is built upon the awesome [ToCa](https://github.com/Shenyi-Z/ToCa.git) and [TaylorSeer](https://github.com/Shenyi-Z/TaylorSeer.git).
+We are grateful to the authors for their open releases and for advancing feature caching in diffusion transformers.

 ## 📌 Citation